 ESSENTIAL DUTIES AND RESPONSIBILITIES including the following.
 Other duties may be assigned.
 Employees must be able to perform the essential functions of the job with or without reasonable accommodation.

-Ensure and safeguard children’s human dignity, rights, and liberties.
+Ensure and safeguard individuals’ human dignity, rights, and liberties.

-- Demonstrate a high regard for each person and sensitivity for cultural values, expectations and goals of the children and families.
+- Demonstrate a high regard for each person and sensitivity for cultural values, expectations and goals of individuals, families, staff and others.

 - Display professional attitude and behavior, being courteous, empathetic, helpful and positive in all interpersonal interactions.

-- Work effectively and cooperatively with children, staff, families, community members and others; presenting self and HOPe in a positive and professional manner.
+- Work effectively and cooperatively with individuals, staff, families, community members and others; presenting self and HOPe in a positive and professional manner.

-- Focus on providing consumer satisfaction as primary goal; regularly seeking feedback and input from children served.
+- Focus on providing consumer satisfaction as primary goal; regularly seeking feedback and input from persons served.

-- Maintain confidentiality by speaking only to appropriate people in private settings.
+- Maintain confidentiality by discussing individual concerns only with appropriate people in private settings.

 - Be an active listener and utilize clear and direct communication.

-- Encourage children to participate in a variety of meaningful activities to increase functional independence.
+- Assist individuals to participate in a variety of meaningful activities to increase functional independence.

-- Support children as appropriate, in making and expressing choices, throughout their day; to include a total communication system.
+- Support individuals as appropriate, in making and expressing choices, throughout their day; to include a total communication system.

-- Assist children to build on their individual strengths and interests.
+- Assist individuals to build on their individual strengths and interests.

-- Provide the support needed by children to successfully become a part of the community and to participate in in-house activities; according to each person’s needs and wishes.
+- Provide the support needed by individuals to successfully become a part of the community and to participate in in-house activities; according to each person’s needs and wishes.

-- Follow schedule of events and implement designated activities.
+- Follow daily schedules of individuals and implement designated activities.

-- Follow the learning style of each child.
+- Follow the learning style and implementation strategy as outlined in each person’s support plan.

-- Complete unusual occurrences and incident reports as necessary.
+- Complete incident reports as necessary; to include behavioral incident reports.

-Assist children physically as necessary, including, but not limited to:
+Assist individuals physically as necessary, including, but not limited to:

 - Using the restroom